-Therefore, the probability of guessing $f(X_i)$ from the $S$ subsystem is upper bounded by Let $\rho_{C^qS^q}$ denotes the joint state shared between the server and the $q$-query weak adversary.
+Let $\rho_{C^qS^q}$ denote the joint state shared between the server and the $q$-query weak adversary.
 Due to the i.i.d assumption on all the outputs of the underlying classical PUF of the HPUF, $\rho_{C^qS^q}$ has the following form.

 Here, we would like to find an upper bound on the probability of successfully guessing $f(X_i)$'s for at least $(1-\varepsilon)q$ responses out of $q$ responses.
 We denote this guessing probability as $p_{\extract}$.
-Note that, due to the i.i.d assumption on the on the different outcomes of the CPUF, the adversary's success probability of guessing exactly $k$ responses out of $q$ responses is upper bounded by $\binom{q}{k}(p_{\guess})^{2mk}(1-(p_{\guess})^{2m})^{q-k}$.
+Note that, due to the i.i.d assumption on the different outcomes of the CPUF, the adversary's success probability of guessing exactly $k$ responses out of $q$ responses is upper bounded by $\binom{q}{k}(p_{\guess})^{2mk}(1-(p_{\guess})^{2m})^{q-k}$.
 Therefore, we can re-write the expression of $p_{\extract}$ as follows,

 This concludes the proof.